80 years of freedom

 Son

-94-year-old Gerrit van Eck lived at 't Eind 10 with his parents and two brothers during the war and liberation.
+During the war and liberation, 94-year-old Gerrit van Eck lived at 't Eind 10 with his parents and two brothers.
 Gerrit was the middle child of the Van Eck family.
-Gerrit was 14 years old during the liberation and he can still remember a lot about it, especially the bombing and the landing of the paratroopers on September 17, 1944.
+Gerrit was 14 years old during the liberation and still remembers much about it, especially the bombing and the paratrooper landing on September 17, 1944.

 Ysselsteyn